elastic/kibana/packages/kbn-telemetry-tools/README.md

 ### Description

-The tool is used to extract telemetry collectors schema from all `*.{js, ts, jsx, tsx, html, pug}` files in provided plugins directories to JSON files.
-The tool looks for `.telemeryrc.json` files in the root of the project and in the `x-pack` dir for its runtime configurations.
+The tool is used to extract telemetry collectors schema from all `*.{ts}` files in provided plugins directories to JSON files.
+The tool looks for `.telemetryrc.json` files in the root of the project and in the `x-pack` dir for its runtime configurations.

 It uses typescript parser to build an AST for each file.
 The tool is able to validate, extract and match collector schemas.